 Cleaning v Sanitisation

-It’s important to remember that cleaning and sanitising are two separate things, however are both essential for keeping a clean and hygienic facility.
+It’s important to remember that cleaning and sanitising are two separate things, however both are essential in keeping a clean and hygienic facility.
 Both processes are defined by the Food Standards Code.

 Cleaning is the removal of soil particles from surfaces by mechanical, manual or chemical methods.
 For example, wiping down a work surface or sweeping the floor.
 Sanitising is the treatment of a clean surface with a chemical or physical agent to destroy bacteria.
 An example would be treating the wiped down work surface with a sanitising solution.
 Sanitisation promotes a state of hygiene that prevents foodborne illnesses.